The Verdict

-Forks & Daggers: Medieval Mayhem Meets Social Deduction
+The Nerdiction verdict: Forks & Daggers: Medieval Mayhem Meets Social Deduction is excellent and receives 82 out of 100 points.

 Forks & Daggers Review